Whangārei Torpedo 7 ram raided less than two months after opening

 Less than two months after it opened, Whangārei's Torpedo7 outlet is the latest store to be ram raided in Northland.

+A vehicle had attempted to gain entry into the store by driving into the front doors and a group of people forced entry but left the scene prior to police arriving.

+Police are continuing to look to identify and locate the offenders involved.

-Four cars, one of which was left on the scene on its side, have been reported to be involved by community members.
+Community members on social media reported seeing four cars, one of which was left on the scene on its side, which has not been confirmed.

-While the police have not released any information at this stage, the ram raid is believed to have taken place in the early hours of Sunday morning at 3am as indicated by social media comments.

 It appears the vehicles drove around the side of the multiple large metal bollards in front of Torpedo7 - which remain untouched - before smashing into the front of the store.